ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 1. YARPP options in WP-Admin: Automatic Display Options
 2. YARPP options in WP-Admin: "The Pool" settings
 3. YARPP options in WP-Admin: "The Algorithm" settings
-4. Example - starwars.com
+4. Example - YARPP on starwars.com
-5. Example - CB2.com
+5. Example - YARPP on CB2.com
-6. Example - chrisguillebeau.com
+6. Example - YARPP on chrisguillebeau.com

 == Installation ==